anpnrynn/DominoPassword/README.md

 4. Set a Pattern
 5. Password gets generated in the text box

+Use different pin and same pattern on different sites, so all you need to do is store the pin and remember the pattern.
+Or,
+Use same pin different pattern on different sites.
+Or,
+If you have good memory use different pin and different patternt on different sites.

 Note: Use the C++ Version of the password generation tool and not the C# version